rzeldent/esp32-smartdisplay/README.md

 If the board has a CdS sensor, a callback is automatically enabled.
 The callback is set to the internal function ```smartdisplay_lcd_adaptive_brightness_cds```.
 This function will adjust the brightness to the value read from the CdS sensor on the front of the display.

+If no CdS sensor is present, for example, the time of day can be used or sunrise/set.

 ### void smartdisplay_led_set_rgb(bool r, bool g, bool b)

 If the board has a RGB led, this function controls the on/off state of the RGB leds.